Ernyoke/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

     - The code for the lambda can be references under `Code S3Bucket` tag
     - We have to specify the bucket and location for the zip in S3
     - We can also reference the version of the archive by `S3ObjectVersion`

-## Drift Detection

-- Drift detection operation on a stack determines whether the stack has drifted from its expected template configuration
-- Returns detailed information about the drift status of each resource in the stack that supports drift detection

 ## Status Codes